New Replacement Windows in Atlanta

 Furthermore, wood expands when it’s hot and contracts when it’s cold.
 With Atlanta’s rapid weather and temperature swings, this causes ‘seal failure.’
 Small gaps develop that compromise indoor air quality and temperature.
 Plus when moisture gets between the panes of double-pane windows, they can get foggy – and stay that way.

-That is, if you’re lucky enough to have double-pane windows.
-Up until the 90s, nobody thought much about energy efficiency, so single-pane windows were the low-cost norm.
-Energy bills have risen quite a bit since then — have you noticed? — making those old windows artifacts of energy inefficiency.
+That is if you’re lucky enough to have double-pane windows.
+Up until the 90s, nobody thought much about energy [New Windows In Atlanta] efficiency, so single-pane windows were the low-cost norm.
+Energy bills have risen quite a bit since then — have you noticed?
+Making those old windows artifacts of energy inefficiency.
 Local building codes in Georgia didn’t require insulated residential windows until 2004.